 The annual submission deadline is September 30th and the winners are announced in November of that year.
 To learn about the rules and dates on NanoArtography Contest, go to the rules page.

 Prizes and judging:

 The winners will be awarded cash prizes in U.S. dollars.
-There will be 1st, 2nd, and 3rd Place awards and one People’s Choice award:
+There will be 1st, 2nd, and 3rd Place awards and three People’s Choice awards:

 1st Place: $700